jduquennoy/documentation/3.0/docs/vapor/sessions.md

 This is usually done in [`configure.swift`](../getting-started/structure.md#configureswift).

+!!! warning
+    Middleware are called in reverse order compared to their declaration order.
+SesssionsMiddleware should thus be registered on MiddlewareConfig AFTER all other middlewares that depends on it, such as AuthenticationSessionsMiddleware.

 ### Per Route

 To enable sessions for a group of routes, use the [`grouped(...)`](https://api.vapor.codes/vapor/latest/Vapor/Protocols/Router.html) methods on `Router`.